codeplaysoftware/standards-proposals/sub-groups/index.md

 ## Overview

-This proposal aims to define an interface for using OpenCL 2.x sub groups in SYCL he provisional SYCL 2.2 specification (revision date 2016/02/15) already contains SVM, but this proposal aims to make SVM in SYCL 2.2 more generic, easier to program, better defined, and not necessarily tied to OpenCL 2.2.
+This vendor extension aims to define an interface to expose sub-group functionality, as defined in the SYCL 2.2 provisional and the OpenCL 2.2 provisional, in SYCL 1.2.1.

+The extension is only targeting OpenCL devices that expose `cl_codeplay_basic_sub_group` vendor extension.

 ## References